-- Prepares a guide for the orderly and economic development, private and public, of the Twin Cities area - Prepares and maintains a regional aviation system plan - Reviews MAC's airport, environmental and capital plans/programs - Reviews community plans and public/private projects for compatibility with regional airports and aviation policies - Provides coordination, funding and technical assistance for planning activities.
+- Prepares a guide for the orderly and economic development, private and public, of the Twin Cities area - · Prepares and maintains a regional aviation system plan - · Reviews MAC's airport, environmental and capital plans/programs - Reviews community plans and public/private projects for compatibility with regional airports and aviation policies - · Provides coordination, funding and technical assistance for planning activities.

-Metropolitan Airports Commission
+• Metropolitan Airports Commission

-- Promotes aviation - Owns the major and most reliever airports in metro area

-- Operates those airports on a day-to-day basis - Prepares plans and implements projects for individual airports under its jurisdiction
+- · Promotes aviation - · Owns the major airport and most reliever airports in metro area - · Operates those airports on a day-to-day basis - · Prepares plans and implements projects for individual airports under its jurisdiction

 The Metropolitan Airports Commission was established by the state to operate the region's airports in the 1940's, long before the establishment of the Metropolitan Council in 1967.
-MN Statutes Chapter 473 contain further detail on roles for both Metropolitan Council and Metropolitan Airports Commission (link https://www.revisor.mn.gov/statutes/?id=473)
+Minnesota Statutes Chapter 473 contain further detail on roles for both Metropolitan Council and Metropolitan Airports Commission.

-Other airport owners/operators - Forest Lake and South St. Paul also own and operate reliever airports in the region.
-South St. Paul is a long-established municipal airport, while the Forest Lake facility was started as a private airport with turf runway, which has been paved since the last policy plans, and but is now owned by the city.
+Other airport owners/operators - Forest Lake and South Saint Paul also own and operate reliever airports in the region.
+South Saint Paul is a long-established municipal airport, while the Forest Lake facility was started as a private airport with turf runways, but is now owned by the city.
 Two private special-purpose airports (private seaplane bases) remain in the region.